History of Minnesota: Civil rights

 In 1920, women earned the right to vote with the Nineteenth Amendment.
 Other women's rights were advanced in the Equal Rights Amendment in 1923, and while Minnesota ratified it in 1973, it did not gain support nationally.
 As more women entered politics, however, the state passed groundbreaking legislation in pay equity, domestic violence, and parental leave.

 In 1971 Baker v.
 Nelson the Minnesota Supreme Court affirmed that marriage licenses are available only to persons of the opposite sex.
 In 2015, the US Supreme Court overruled the decision, legalizing same-sex marriage nationwide, and in 2018, Baker's marriage was explicitly recognized as valid in Minnesota.
 The state protects against discrimination for sexual orientation and gender identity.

 George Floyd, an African-American man, was arrested on May 25, 2020, by Minneapolis police officers on suspicion of passing a counterfeit $20 bill.
 Officer Derek Chauvin pinned Floyd to the ground and held his knee to the back of Floyd's neck for over ten minutes, while Floyd repeatedly said that he couldn't breathe.
 Floyd was transported to Hennepin County Medical Center and was pronounced dead.
 Darnella Frazier recorded the murder of George Floyd.
-The video quickly went viral, and large protests erupted in Minneapolis.
+The video quickly went viral, and large protests erupted in the Minneapolis–Saint Paul area.
 The protests spread to more than 150 other cities in the United States.
 Chauvin was found guilty of second-degree murder, third-degree murder, and second-degree manslaughter.
 In February 2022, three other officers on the scene were convicted of federal charges of failing to provide aid to Floyd, the first time that U.S. police officers have been tried on failing to intervene against a more senior officer who was using excessive force.
 Announcing her Benenson Courage Award, PEN America said, "With nothing more than a cell phone and sheer guts, Darnella changed the course of history in this country".

 According to the Minnesota Historical Society, there have been 20 lynchings in Minnesota, three of which were African Americans.

 Minnesota's first execution happened in St. Paul in 1860.
 A woman named Ann Bilansky was accused of poisoning her husband and sentenced to hang.
 Bilansky was the only woman hanged by the state of Minnesota, but 26 men were hanged after her.
 (The federal government executed the 38 Sioux men hanged during the Dakota War.)
 In 1906 the hanging of William Williams was botched in St. Paul, and ended up being a strangulation that took 14 minutes.
 Capital punishment in Minnesota was abolished in 1911.